Strike It Lucky: Main game

 Three teams of two competed to win cash and prizes.
 One member of each team stood at the podium to answer questions, while the other moved along a path lined with 10 television monitors.
 Each team had its own path, and the moving contestants started at the first monitor, needing a total of nine steps to reach the other end.
 The team in control was given a category and a list of six answers, and the answering contestant chose to play two, three, or four questions.
 Correct answers were removed from the list as they were used.
-If the contestant answered all the questions correctly, their teammate gained the right to move one step ahead per question.
-An incorrect answer gave the next team in line a chance to steal control by answering the same question and any that followed it.
+The teammate of the contestant answering the final question correctly gained the right to move one step ahead per question – as an incorrect answer gave the next team in line a chance to steal control by answering the same question and any that followed it.
 If all three teams missed the same question, the category was thrown out and a new one was offered to the team that originally had control.

 When a team finished answering the questions, the moving contestant advanced one step at a time and pressed the button below each monitor to reveal either a prize (merchandise or cash) or a Hot Spot (between five and eight altogether).
 If a prize was revealed, the team could either bank it and end their turn, or risk it and take another step if they had earned any more.
 Finding a Hot Spot forfeited all un-banked prizes and ended the turn.
 If a team completed all their moves without finding a Hot Spot, all prizes found on that turn were automatically banked.
 Once a team's turn ended for any reason, the next team in line played.